-Wasp venom, which is injected into you when you are stung
+Wasp venom is poisonous.
+It is injected into you when you are stung.

 - Severe decrease in blood pressure

-If you are allergic to bee, wasp, or yellow jacket stings, it is important to carry a bee sting kit (which requires a prescription) and become familiar with how to use it if necessary.
+If you know you are allergic to bee, wasp, or yellow jacket stings, carry a bee sting kit with you and know how to use it.
+The kit requires a prescription.

 To remove the bee stinger:

-Carefully scrape a blunt object (such as a butter knife) over the area to remove the stinger, if the person is able to remain still and it is safe to do so.
-Otherwise, you can pull out the stinger with tweezers or your fingers, but avoid pinching the venom sac at the end of the stinger.
+Carefully scrape a blunt edge (such as a butter knife) over the area to remove the stinger.
+Do this only if the person can stay still and it is safe to do so.
+You can also pull out the stinger with tweezers or your fingers, but avoid pinching the venom sac at the end of the stinger.
 If this sac is broken, more venom will be released.

 Clean the area thoroughly with soap and water.

-Place ice (wrapped in a washcloth or other suitable covering) on the site of the sting for 10 minutes and then off for 10 minutes.
+Place ice (wrapped in a clean cloth or other covering) on the site of the sting for 10 minutes and then off for 10 minutes.
 Repeat this process.
-If patient has blood flow problems, place the ice on the skin for a shorter amount of time.
-(In such persons, ice may cause circulatory damage to the skin.)
+If the person has blood flow problems, reduce the time the ice is used to prevent possible skin damage.

 Before Calling Emergency

-- Patient's age, weight, and condition
+- Person's age, weight, and condition

 - Type of insect